Influenza (flu) and pregnancy

 Influenza is a serious disease.
 It’s more than just a runny nose and sore throat.
 Instead, it can cause a person to be very sick.

 Influenza is commonly called the “flu.”
 Many people say they have the flu when they really have just a cold or a cough.
 If you do get the flu, it can cause serious illness.
 And for some people, it can be life-threatening.
-It can be especially harmful to pregnant women.
-Pregnant women are at high risk of having serious health problems from the flu.
+It can be especially harmful during and right after pregnancy.
+If you’re pregnant or had a baby within the last 2 weeks, you’re more likely than other women of having serious health problems from the flu.

 The flu is easily spread from person to person.
 When someone with the flu coughs, sneezes or speaks, the virus spreads through the air.
 You can get infected with the flu if you breathe it in.
 You also can get infected if you touch something (like a door handle or a phone) that has the flu virus on it and then you touch your nose, eyes or mouth.